fgoujeon/maki/doc/concepts/action.md

 ### Within the associated state

-To associate an action to a state, you have to set an option of the configuration (see `maki::state_conf_tpl`) of that state:
+To associate an action to a state, you have to set an option of the configuration (see `maki::state_conf`) of that state:

 * for an entry action, set the `on_entry_any` option;
 * for an internal action, set the `on_event` option (or alternatively the `on_event_auto` option);